ARMmbed/mbed-os-5-docs/docs/api/usb/USBCDC_ECM.md

 <span class="images">![](https://os.mbed.com/docs/mbed-os/development/mbed-os-api-doxy/class_u_s_b_c_d_c___e_c_m.png)<span>USBCDC_ECM class hierarchy</span></span>

 The USBCDC_ECM class emulates an Ethernet interface over USB.
 You can use the interface to send and receive Ethernet frames over USB.

+One application in which you can use this class is a USB to Ethernet adapter.
+If you add an IP stack and web server on top of this class, you can also create a USB web server that allows you to configure a USB device and to view data using a web browser.

 ## USBCDC_ECM class reference